watson-developer-cloud/text-bot-openwhisk/README.md

 ### Cloudant Integration

-OpenWhisk actions to use the Cloudant Database have been included, and allow your application to insert, read, and write to the database.
+OpenWhisk actions to use the Cloudant Database have been included, and allow your application to insert, read, and write Watson Conversation contexts to the database.
 Once set up, the actions will be ready to use but require some additions to the UI to handle database IDs and Revision numbers (for updating documents).
 Follow the instructions below to create the Cloudant OpenWhisk actions.

 1. Open a terminal window and create the 3 Cloudant actions below:
    ```none